The Beginning of the Storm

 The learners will:

-- define and use the vocabulary of Reconstruction and the Great Depression.
+- identify racism during Reconstruction and the Great Depression.

-- define and give examples of community capital in the story.
+- define and give examples of community capital.

-- evaluate how individuals and families cope with discrimination in the story.
+- evaluate how individuals and families speak up about injustice.

-- Student copies of Roll of Thunder, Hear My Cry
+- reader copies of Roll of Thunder, Hear My Cry by Mildred Taylor

 - Taylor, Mildred.
 Roll of Thunder, Hear My Cry.
 New York: Puffin Books, 1991.